Anku5hk/Programmers_guide_to_Python/book.md

     self.args = args
     self.iter_len = len(args)-1
   def __iter__(self):
-    """This method is used to initilize a iterator, it returns an iterator object.""" self.idx = -1 # we initialize index return self def __next__(self):
+    """This method is used to initialize a iterator, it returns an iterator object.""" self.idx = -1 # we initialize index return self def __next__(self):